pablogila/aton/README.md

 ## Compiling the documentation

-The documentation can be compiled automatically to `docs/aton.html` with [Pdoc](https://pdoc.dev/) and Aton itself, by running:
+The documentation can be compiled automatically to `docs/aton.html` with [Pdoc](https://pdoc.dev/) and ATON itself, by running:
 ```shell
 python3 makedocs.py
 ```